This post is now deprecated. Please follow the official tutorial for creating your first django application.

 intro on django framework ︎

 Django appears to be a MVC framework, but instead of using the name ‘Controller’, we call it as ‘View’ and ‘View’ as ‘Template’, Also Django is not a CMS.
 It’s a Web framework; it’s a programming tool that lets you build Web sites.
-Check here for details: SOURCE.
+More information can be found in django’ documentation.

 So as we stated before, django appears to be a MVC framework.
 MVC is a framework for building web applications using a MVC (Model View Controller) design: